riveram12/password-generator/README.md

 ## General info

-Our teask for this asisgmnet was to deploy a password generator apllication where a user can select chertain password criteria and click the generte button to reterun a reandom passowrd based ont hat criteria.
+Our task for this asisgmnet was to deploy a password generator apllication where a user can select chertain password criteria and click the generte button to reterun a reandom passowrd based ont hat criteria.

 ## Screenshots